swvanderlaan/MonopogenLite/README.md

 We are thankful for the support of the Leducq Fondation ‘PlaqOmics’ and 'AtheroGen'.
 The research for this contribution was made possible by the AI for Health working group of the [EWUU alliance](https://aiforhealth.ewuu.nl/).
 The collaborative project ‘Getting the Perfect Image’ was co-financed through use of PPP Allowance awarded by Health~Holland, Top Sector Life Sciences & Health, to stimulate public-private partnerships.
 Part of the work and data generation (scRNAseq and bulk RNAseq) were funded through ERA-CVD 'druggable-MI-targets' project (grantnumber: 01KL1802).

-Plaque samples are derived from carotid endarterectomies as part of the [Athero-Express Biobank Study](https://doi.org/10.1007/s10564-004-2304-6) which is an ongoing study in the UMC Utrecht.
+Plaque samples are derived from carotid endarterectomies as part of the [Athero-Express Biobank Study](https://www.atheroexpress.nl)([Verhoeven _et al._](https://doi.org/10.1007/s10564-004-2304-6)) which is an ongoing study in the UMC Utrecht.

 ### 📝 Disclosures
 Dr. Sander W. van der Laan has received Roche funding for unrelated work.